aryannaresh04/resume-improvement-job-scrapper/README.md

 An AI-powered full-stack application that scrapes job descriptions, analyzes resumes against job requirements, and provides intelligent, actionable resume improvement suggestions using natural language processing and agent-based reasoning.

-This project is designed as a **Resume Improvement Agent**, helping users tailor their resumes to specific job roles to improve job-fit quality and helping them find jobs that are suited to them according to their resume.
+This project is designed as a **Resume Improvement Agent**, helping users tailor their resumes to specific job roles, improve job-fit quality, and identify jobs that best match their resume profile.

 ---